openmsupply/conforma-docs/docs/public/content/docs/getting-started/design-system.md

 top = false
 +++

-## Overview

-This section describes how to configure Conforma to match your workflows.

-## How to design your system

 <div>
     <p class = "omsupdate">Work in Progress - please come back soon and we will have updated this page!
     <br>